 If your Capital One credit card is no longer suited to your needs, upgrading or downgrading to another Capital One product can be a great way to ensure you are still earning rewards that make sense for you without a hit to your credit score.
 When you upgrade or downgrade, you don’t have to close a card or fill out a new application, meaning you essentially get a new card with no hard pull on your credit and no negative impact on your average age of open accounts.

 Plus, it is a great way to adjust how much you spend on credit cards each year.
-If you are paying an annual fee that is too expensive for your current budget – but you still like some of your card’s perks – you can often downgrade to a no-annual-fee version of the card.
+If you are paying an annual fee that is too expensive for your current budget – but you still like some of your card’s perks – you can often downgrade to a lower annual-fee version of the card.

 On the flip side, you can upgrade a card to take advantage of better benefits, and then you don’t have to worry about carrying a card you no longer have use for.
-For example, if you applied for the Capital One® Platinum Credit Card as a way to build your credit score, but now qualify for one of Capital One’s many great rewards cards, you can change to a better rewards rate without having to close the Platinum.
+For example, if you applied for the Capital One Platinum Credit Card as a way to build your credit score, but now qualify for one of Capital One’s many great rewards cards, you can change to a better rewards rate without having to close the Platinum.

 Tips for making the most of your upgrade or downgrade